tdwg/bdq/tg2/_review/docs/tutorial/index.md

 * bdqffdq:hasResponseStatus is RUN_HAS_RESULT and bdqffdq:hasResponseResult is COMPLIANT with an explanatory bdqffdq:hasResponseComment that dwc:footprintWKT contains a value if dwc:footprintWKT is bdqval:NotEmpty;
 * otherwise bdqffdq:hasResponseStatus is RUN_HAS_RESULT and bdqffdq:hasResponseResult is NOT_COMPLIANT with an explanatory bdqffdq:hasResponseComment stating that dwc:footprintWKT contains no value.

-`Responses` from Tests must have the tripartite status, result, and comment structure, but the `Expected Response` in the test specification is a concise statement of the logic of the test, without all of these details (details for which the content is explicit in the BDQ standard, e.g. if the result is COMPLIANT, the status must be RUN_HAS_RESULT, and there must be a comment).
+`Responses` from Tests must have the tripartite status, result, and comment structure, but the `Expected Response` in the Test specification is a concise statement of the logic of the Test, without all of these details (details for which the content is explicit in the BDQ standard, e.g. if the result is COMPLIANT, the status must be RUN_HAS_RESULT, and there must be a comment).

 The conventions of evaluating clauses in sequence, returning a result from the first clause that evaluates to true, and highlighting only the key differences in each clause are very important in making complex Expected Responses readable and understandable to implementers.  (see, for example, the Expected Response for [VALIDATION_DATEIDENTIFIED_INRANGE](../terms/bdqtest/index.md#validation_dateidentified_inrange)).